Azure/azure-powershell/src/Kusto/examples/Test-AzKustoScriptNameAvailability.md

-### Example 1: Checks that the script name which is not in use
+### Example 1: Check that the script name which is not in use
 ```powershell
 PS C:\> Test-AzKustoScriptNameAvailability -ClusterName testnewkustocluster -DatabaseName mykustodatabase -ResourceGroupName testrg -Name newkustoscript